mantorok1/homebridge-rinnai-touch-plugin/README.md

 * Evaporative cooling mode was not able to be tested so may not function properly.
 * Due to the lag between sending a command to the module and it correctly reflecting that command in it's status there is a delay of a few seconds before the Home app shows the correct values. eg. When switching from HEAT to COOL mode some details such as the desired temperature will take a few seconds before the current value is shown.
 * If the number of zones is different between the `Heat` and `Cool` modes the Zone Switches are dynamically added or removed as necessary.
 The downside of this is that you will loose any changes you made to the accessory (eg. name).
+* Sometimes when fan is On and attempting to switch to `Heat` or `Cool` mode the system will switch back to the `Off` state